-This page is dedicated to the author of Islandia, Austin Tappan Wright.
-If you have any questions or suggestions, please email me.
+This archive-page is dedicated to the author of Islandia, Austin Tappan Wright.
+It is not being updated.

 Biography